-Applying principles from these studies to the past 3-year record of the eight applicants, none of the applicants was involved in crashes, two were convicted of moving violations in a CMV, exceeding the speed limit by 9 mph and 10 mph, respectively.
+Applying principles from these studies to the past 3-year record of the 5 applicants, none of the drivers were involved in crashes and none were convicted of moving violations in a CMV.
 All the applicants achieved a record of safety while driving with their vision impairment, demonstrating the likelihood that they have adapted their driving skills to accommodate their condition.
 As the applicants' ample driving histories with their vision deficiencies are good predictors of future performance, FMCSA concludes their ability to drive safely can be projected into the future.

 We believe that the applicants' intrastate driving experience and history provide an adequate basis for predicting their ability to drive safely in interstate commerce.
 Intrastate driving, like interstate operations, involves substantial driving on highways on the interstate system and on other roads built to interstate standards.
 Moreover, driving in congested urban areas exposes the driver to more pedestrian and vehicular traffic than exists on interstate highways.
 Faster reaction to traffic and traffic signals is generally required because distances between them are more compact.
 These conditions tax visual capacity and driver response just as intensely as interstate driving conditions.
 The veteran drivers in this proceeding have operated CMVs safely under those conditions for at least 3 years, most for much longer.
 Their experience and driving records lead us to believe that each applicant is capable of operating in interstate commerce as safely as he/she has been performing in intrastate commerce.
 Consequently, FMCSA finds that exempting these applicants from the vision requirement in 49 CFR 391.41(b)(10) is likely to achieve a level of safety equal to that existing without the exemption.
 For this reason, the Agency is granting the exemptions for the 2-year period allowed by 49 U.S.C.
-31136(e) and 31315 to the eight applicants listed in the notice of November 29, 2011 (76 FR 73769).
+31136(e) and 31315 to the 5 applicants listed in the notice of July 8, 2014 (79 FR 41737).

 We recognize that the vision of an applicant may change and affect his/her ability to operate a CMV as safely as in the past.
-As a condition of the exemption, therefore, FMCSA will impose requirements on the eight individuals consistent with the grandfathering provisions applied to drivers who participated in the Agency's vision waiver program.
+As a condition of the exemption, therefore, FMCSA will impose requirements on the 5 individuals consistent with the grandfathering provisions applied to drivers who participated in the Agency's vision waiver program.